renmau/Sesame_pipeline/Pipeline/README.md

 Some general info:
 - With the codes provided in this folder, you can take two different approaches to making all the samples and running all the simulations.
 You can either do the above process three times, creating samples corresponding to an 80-10-10 percent distribution to create training, test, and validation sets where each of the samples are drawn using Latin hypercube sampling.
 This ensures an even distribution in parameter space for the three samples.
-In [Mauland-Hus et al. 2023](#), this corresponded to making one training sample draw with 440 samples, one testing sample draw with 55 samples, and one validation sample draw, with 55 samples, giving a total of 550 samples and an 80-10-10 distribution of the training, testing, and validation samples.
+In [Mauland et al. 2023](https://arxiv.org/abs/2309.13295), this corresponded to making one training sample draw with 440 samples, one testing sample draw with 55 samples, and one validation sample draw, with 55 samples, giving a total of 550 samples and an 80-10-10 distribution of the training, testing, and validation samples.
 - An easier approach is to just make 550 samples directly, and then draw the training, testing, and validation samples randomly afterward, corresponding to an 80-10-10 distribution.